-Most leaders and organization are limited by an internally-focused world view
+The limitations of an internally-focused world view

 Companies often struggle to see beyond their own world view.
 Historically-biased data, inwardly-focused thinking, established mindsets, and outmoded innovation practices conspire to limit an organization's ability to envision new possibilities for growth.
 Innovation teams usually have no problem coming up with ideas, though the results of traditional "brainstorming sessions" are often disappointing - short-term ideas rooted in past and present thinking, that assume the battle must be joined under today's competitive rules.
-In many cases, the same people are generating the same pet ideas and there's no fresh thinking.
+In many cases, the same people are generating the same pet ideas and there's little fresh thinking.